rolfed/danniel-rolfe-resume/README.md

 > Consultant | Rolfe Consulting | Hillsboro, OR | Sep 2012 - Feb 2017
 * Worked with medium to large companies by building custom applications that met complex business requirements
-* consulting projects included working with clients such as Hewlett-Packard, Sitka Center for Art and Ecology, Risq Energy Drink, NWCPE, and Tinitron
+* Consulting projects included working with clients such as Hewlett-Packard, Sitka Center for Art and Ecology, Risq Energy Drink, NWCPE, and Tinitron
 * Employed a fulltime project coordinator and various contractors

 > Systems Information Manager | Tinitron Inc. | Hillsboro, OR | Jun 2014 - Feb 2015